(Daniel 7:8) Who is the Little Horn? - Part One

 “Now therefore, what have I here, saith the LORD, that My people is taken away for nought? they that rule over them make them to howl, saith the LORD; and My name (character) continually (tamid) every day is blasphemed.”
 (Isaiah 52:5)

-What power was hindering the rise and the "revealing" of papal Rome and had to be "taken out of the way"?
-Pagan Rome!
-In order for the papacy to rise into power it had to take away (exalt/incorporate) all that is pagan and reframe it into Roman Christianity.
+What power was restraining the rise and the "revealing" of papal Rome and had to be "taken out of the way"?
+The political power of Pagan Rome!
+Like a cloth that “takes away” dirt by absorbing it, in order for the papacy to rise into power it had to “take away” (exalt/incorporate) all that is pagan and reframe it into Roman Christianity.

 In Revelation 17:5 we read: “And upon her forehead was a name written, MYSTERY, BABYLON THE GREAT, THE MOTHER OF HARLOTS AND ABOMINATIONS OF THE EARTH.”
 John is revealing to us that Babylon has resurfaced again, but this time it is mingled in with this church system in Rome.
 Thus, paganism continued from Babylon to Medo-Persia, to Greece, to Pagan Rome and then to this religious system in Rome—Papal Rome.
 On page 73 of The Illustrated Bible Dictionary, M.G.
 Easton writes: